 Group rules and group conformity

 Most group sessions in ACT begin with a clear explanation of the norms.
-Whether participants undergo a talk therapy, mindful meditation, or group games and metaphors, they have a clear understanding of what they are expected to do as part of the team and how their performance would affect others in their group.
+Whether participants undergo talk therapy, mindful meditation, or group games and metaphors, they have a clear understanding of the group’s expectations.

 A structured and solution-focused format

 Most group therapy interventions follow a logical and step-by-step format, with all questions and exercises predefined, to save time and increase the likelihood of getting positive responses.

 The systematic approach of group ACT is one reason why it is valid for such a significant variation of the population across cultures and backgrounds.

 Experiential exercises such as situational role-play or guided imagery help individuals understand how others see and react to the same situation in a wholly different way.
 Open discussion can build empathy and openness.

 Benefits of ACT for Anxiety, Depression, OCD & Trauma